TheSlavaHero/Blu/README.md

 # Blu
 This is a bank simulation; diploma project for my courses.
+Login:    admin
-Login: admin, Password: admin
+Password: admin